ktorio/ktor-for-xyz/laravel/ktor-for-laravel.md

 )
 ```

-We are going to build a RESTful API, right?
-How about JSON response?
+We are building a RESTful API.
+What about writing a JSON response?

 ### Features

+Ktor relies heavily on the interceptor pattern.
+Laravel developers might have used a similar middleware concept in their PHP applications.
+Commonly, an interceptor will have an opportunity to handle an HTTP request as it passes through the pipeline to becoming an HTTP response.
+In Ktor, we usually call these interceptors **Features**.
+Features indicate what abilities our application has and can perform.

-Ktor structure itself by using interceptor pattern.
-Similar the concept of middleware, it means each HTTP request will pass through every interceptor and produce HTTP response.
-We called these interceptors as Features.
-Think the features is the abilities that application have.
-Therefore, when we need our application to handle JSON, we will need to “**install**” a feature called “`ContentNegotiation`”, and a JSON serialization library called “`kotlinx.serialization`”.
-Ktor provide `install()` function to include a feature.
-Inside the function, we could customize the feature by passing closure.
+To enable JSON support in our Ktor application, we will need to **install** a feature called “`ContentNegotiation`” and a JSON serialization library called “`kotlinx.serialization`”.
+In our `Application.kt` file, Ktor provides an `install()` function that we can invoke to add any new feature.
+Inside the `install` function call, we can use a Kotlin closure to make additional calls and configure our feature.

 ```
 install(ContentNegotiation) {